beljul/user-centric-ad-id/README.md

 ## Design Principles
 We propose a design which grants full and easy control to the user to manage a revocable, enforceable and auditable online privacy profile.

+Our thinking is guided by 3 acknowledgements :
-As of today, identity management and resolution is decentralized across advertisers, publishers and tech vendors.
-This decentralization generates friction with end users when it comes to personalized advertising because the latter neither understand its value nor feel in controls of it.
+1/ As of today, online identity management is decentralized ; meaning each advertiser, publishers or tech vendor can create its own identity space, tying web browsers to an anonymous identifier that follows its own logic and rules.
+This fragmentation of identifiers generates friction with end users when it comes to personalized advertising ; the latter being unable to easily detach itself from the variety of identifiers that her web browsing could have been attached to nor being able to get a perspective about its digital footprint.
+Fragmentation is creating obfuscation.
+2/ Although the identifiers are decentralized ; it remains possible to stitch these identifiers together and build rich web browsing profiles.
+Privacy issues are due to identifiers being leaked but more so because of the  the personal nature and amount of such information that is exposed.
+It's the data that counts.
+3/ There is no unique view of what constitutes privacy-safe browsing experience.
+Users preferences vary in the way they judge what is and what is not acceptable to them.
+Give them voice and choice.

-That's why the following principles guide our design:
+Witht these in mind, the following principles guide our design:
-* centralization of user privacy preferences: the users’ privacy profile is cross-browser/device/environment/OS,
+* centralization of user privacy preferences: the users’ privacy profile should be cross-browser/device/environment/OS,
+* limitation of purpose: identifier used for advertising use should not be the same as ones used for other purposes (say as a login to B2C services),
-* ubiquity for accessing & altering user preferences: any and every online touchpoint can provide controls for users to manage their preferences,
+* ubiquity for accessing & altering user preferences: any and every online touchpoint should offer controls for users to manage their preferences,
-* auditability: in the way user data is managed by vendors,
-* limitation of purpose: the identifier is dedicated to advertising use case and should not be used for any other purpose (say as a login to a social media app) which ensures clean separation of data used for advertising purposes with those leveraged to power other types of online services.
+* transparency and auditability: users choices enforceability should be ensured.

-Multiple designs were studied to enforce those principles, all of them relying on a unique identifier representing the end user.
+Several designs were studied to enforce those principles.

-Nonetheless, each design has i) its own way of storing the user identifier and ii) its own pros and cons:
+Each design comes with i) its own way of storing the user identifier and ii) its own pros and cons:
 | Design options  | Identifier storage location | Description | Pros | Cons |
 |---|---|---|---|---|
 | #1 (current state) | Decentralized | Identifier is collected, stored and shared by each advertiser/publisher/vendors and based on PII | <ul><li>Great user experience for end-users</li></ul> | <ul><li>No centralization of user privacy preferences</li><li>No clear limitation of purpose</li><li>Capacity to scale (PII-only)</li><li>Few auditability</li></ul> |